alloverse/allovisor/README.md

 2. `mkdir build; cd build; cmake ..`
 3. `make Alloverse; and ./Alloverse ../deps/lodr ../lua`

+Random things:

+* Here's my standard invocation, from build/: `make Alloverse; and ~/.steam/steam/ubuntu12_32/steam-runtime/run.sh gdb --args ./Alloverse ../deps/lodr ../lua`
+* steam's libode is going to override lovr's, smashing the stack.
+Either use LOVR_SYSTEM_ODE, or set ODE_BUILD_SHARED to OFF to make it link statically

 ### Oculus Quest or Pico Neo

 This only works from a Mac or Linux machine.